-The state revenue, highway mileage counts and bridge data used in this measure are gathered from Federal Highway Administration annual reports.
+The state revenue and highway mileage counts used in this measure are gathered from Federal Highway Administration annual reports.
 The information is updated as the data becomes available from FHWA.
+The bridge count information was received from Better Roads magazine.